-The PlayStation logo is a race track that the console user enters, and the gaming world is full of adventures and speed.
+The PlayStation logo is a race track that console users enter, and the gaming world is full of adventure and speed.
 The emblem features a three-dimensional image, making characters and objects look lifelike.

 PlayStation: Brand overview